JackStouffer/jacks_standard_library/DESIGN.md

 };
 ```

+Essentially, you have a contiguous address range represented by `start` and `end`.
+When you
+ask for memory, `current` is stored, `current` is incremented by the requested allocation,
+and then the stored value is returned.
+That's it.

+The flip side is there's only one free operation, which is setting the `current` value to
+the `end`.

-They are also extremely useful in cases where,
+They are extremely useful in cases where,

 * You can group together many things with the same lifetime
 * This lifetime has a very well understood terminus
-* You're in a situation where every byte isn't precious
+* You're in a situation where every single byte isn't precious

 TODO: mention aiming for L2 cache size

+[^1] Milliseconds Make Millions, (2019).
+100ms speed improvement lead to 10% increase in revenue https://www.thinkwithgoogle.com/_qs/documents/9757/Milliseconds_Make_Millions_report_hQYAbZJ.pdf

+[^2] Find Out How You Stack Up to New Industry Benchmarks for Mobile Page Speed, (2017).
+Longer load times have a linear relationship with people closing the browser tab and moving on https://think.storage.googleapis.com/docs/mobile-page-speed-new-industry-benchmarks.pdf

+[^3] Amazon study: Every 100ms in Added Page Load Time Cost 1% in Revenue (2006) https://www.conductor.com/academy/page-speed-resources/faq/amazon-page-speed-study/

+[^4] Walmart engineer's talk on their internal studies.
+100ms slower equals 1% loss in revenue https://www.slideshare.net/slideshow/walmart-pagespeedslide/25991009